What is the most common mistake people make when buying life insurance?

 Answered by Sandi Horne on May 12, 2026

-Broker Licensed in Ga, IL, NC & OH, SC, TX & VA
+Broker Licensed in GA, IL, NC & OH, SC, TX & VA

 What is the purpose of buying Life Insurance?
 If it is to cover debt, replacing income or education funds for children.